ejpundit/site-yunus/content/posts/localhost-is-not-enough.md

 So this is the plan:
  [ ] push the hugo site to github in it's own repository [ ] create a netlify site
- [ ] hook the git repository to netlify
- [ ] configure the build on netlify
  [ ] let netlify build and deploy

-## push the hugo site to github in it's own repository
+# push the hugo site to github in it's own repository

 Quit simple: create an empty repository site-yunus in the already existing github account and set the remote for the local git repository like this